 Grant Macdonald, Founding Director, Grant Macdonald Silversmiths, London UK

-Tim Burstein, Retired Professor of Materials Chemistry & Corrosion, University of Cambridge, UK.
+Tim Burstein, Emeritus Professor of Materials Chemistry & Corrosion, University of Cambridge, UK.

 Chris Corti, MD, COReGOLD Technology, Reading, UK

 The attendance fee will be £480 but current students will be free of charge.
 This aligns with the Goldsmiths’ Company ethos to educate and engage the future of the trade.
 The fee includes the catering arrangements described below, and conference proceedings.

 Catering – lunch will be provided on both days of the conference.
 There will be a gala dinner in the spectacular surrounds of Goldsmiths’ Hall on the night of Monday 8 July.
 There will be accompanying entertainment.

 Optional tours: On Wednesday, 10th July, there will be tours open to all delegates to The London Assay Office (at Goldsmiths’ Hall), to the Goldsmiths Centre at nearby Clerkenwell, in the heart of the London jewellery industry and to a leading silver manufacturer.

 Hotel Accommodation: There is a range of hotels available near Goldsmiths Hall.
 A list is available on request.
 Hotel/accommodation costs are not included in the price of the Congress.

 Transport: There are good public transport links to Goldsmiths Hall – bus and underground railway.
 It is accessible from all main railway termini in London There are several airports serving London.
 The nearest are London City, London Heathrow and London Stansted whilst London Gatwick has direct rail links into London.